deepaksood619/deepaksood619.github.io/docs/computer-science/testing/mocking.md

 Finally, there is **spec_set**.
 That one prevents you from setting attributes that don't exist.

-Usually, I would useautospec=Trueandspec_set=Trueeverywhere.
+Usually, I would use autospec=True and spec_set=True everywhere.
 Code which uses introspection might be an example where you don't want that.

 ## pytests monkeypatch